markkorput/py2030/README.md

 # py2030
-python application to manage synchronised video playback for video installations on Raspberry Pis
+python application to control video playback for video installations using multiple Raspberry PIs

 ## Install